Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \paragraph{Symbolic execution} Symbolic execution~\cite{DBLP:journals/cacm/King76} is a classic path-exploration technique that maintains symbolic program state.
 We decided not to use it because implementing it for an interpreted language is challenging (more so than for lower-level languages~\cite{DBLP:conf/osdi/CadarDE08,DBLP:conf/kbse/MossbergMHGGFBD19,DBLP:conf/sp/Shoshitaishvili16}) due to the dynamic features and functionality implemented outside the language~\cite[\S~2.2]{DBLP:conf/asplos/BucurKC14}.

-\paragraph{Bug finding} Many tools use symbolic or concolic execution to look for bugs in web applications~\cite{DBLP:conf/ccs/ChaudhuriF10,DBLP:conf/issta/WassermannYCDIS08,DBLP:conf/issta/ArtziKDTDPE08}, typically aiming to trigger certain statements or program states.
-Policy extraction requires not only reaching the query-issuing statements, but also gathering the conditions under which these statements are reached.
-Derailer~\cite{DBLP:conf/kbse/NearJ14} and Space~\cite{DBLP:conf/icse/NearJ16} check for security bugs in web applications by validating data exposures against human input or a catalog.
-We could use similar techniques to (semi-)automatically analyze extracted policies.
+\paragraph{Bug finding} Many tools use symbolic or concolic execution to find bugs in web applications~\cite{DBLP:conf/ccs/ChaudhuriF10,DBLP:conf/issta/WassermannYCDIS08,DBLP:conf/issta/ArtziKDTDPE08}, typically aiming to trigger certain statements or states.
+Policy extraction requires not only reaching the query-issuing statements, but also gathering the conditions under which they are reached.
+Other systems infer security-relevant behavior from code to discover violations.
+AutoISES~\cite{DBLP:conf/uss/TanZMXZ08} infers expected security checks around OS operations and reports omissions; iHunter~\cite{DBLP:conf/uss/LiuXZXBZX24} finds privacy violations in iOS SDKs by recovering privacy-sensitive data flows; and Derailer~\cite{DBLP:conf/kbse/NearJ14} and Space~\cite{DBLP:conf/icse/NearJ16} check for security bugs in web applications by validating data exposures against human input or a catalog.
+Such tools use inferred behavior as evidence of bugs, whereas \name produces an access-control policy for review and enforcement.

+\paragraph{Syscall filtering} Abhaya~\cite{DBLP:journals/pacmpl/Pailoor0SD20} synthesizes Seccomp-bpf and Pledge policies by statically analyzing a program's syscall behavior and finding a tight policy expressible in the target sandbox language.
+SysPart~\cite{DBLP:conf/ccs/RajagopalanKGXP23}, C2C~\cite{DBLP:conf/ccs/GhavamniaPP22}, and Sysfilter~\cite{DBLP:conf/raid/DeMarinisWJFK20} similarly harden binaries by inferring the set of syscalls a program may invoke and restricting the allowed syscalls to this set.
+These systems are conceptually similar to \name in that they infer policies from programs.
+However, they typically rely on static analysis (sometimes complemented by dynamic observations) and reason about a smaller policy space: syscall identities and, in some systems, predicates over syscall arguments.
+In contrast, \name targets a dynamic scripting language and extracts expressive relational database policies, including the conditions under which SQL queries are issued.

 \paragraph{Instrumentation strategies} Some systems track symbolic values in dynamic languages by performing instrumentation \emph{within} the target language.
 They represent symbolic objects through proxying~\cite{BruniDF11,DBLP:conf/uss/WangNXC13} or inheritance~\cite{DBLP:series/natosec/BallD15}, and track path conditions using Boolean-conversion hooks~\cite{BruniDF11,DBLP:series/natosec/BallD15} or debug tracing~\cite[\S~4.1.2]{DBLP:conf/uss/WangNXC13}.
 These approaches avoid the need for a custom interpreter and support standard environments~\cite{DBLP:conf/cloud/AlpernasPRS21}.
 In contrast, \name performs \emph{offline} analysis, allowing us to modify the interpreter for better transparency~\cite{crosshair-limitations} and performance.